 - The same advice as above applies to what to do after any vomiting episodes.
 In particular, rinse your mouth out after vomiting but do not brush for at least 30 minutes.

 - Brush your teeth gently twice a day using fluoride toothpaste.
 Some new formulations of toothpaste are available for enamel repair.
+Tooth mousse is similar to toothpaste, but is a little stronger.
 However these are not a ‘miracle’ cure for dental erosion; the key message is to eliminate whatever is causing the damage.

 Dental Erosion Symptoms